MarkBe999/Magisk-on-VMOS/README.md

 6. Reboot the virtual machine.

-If you want to remove Magisk or switch back to Koush Superuser, just uninstall and reinstall root!!!
+If you want to remove Magisk or switch back to Koush Superuser, just flash mod again!!!